cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 ------------

-Three classes of numbers are of interest: unsigned integers (uint), signed integers (twos' complement, sint), and IEEE 754 binary floating point numbers (which are always signed).
+Three classes of numbers are of interest: unsigned integers (uint), signed integers (two's complement, sint), and IEEE 754 binary floating point numbers (which are always signed).
 For each of these classes, there are multiple representation lengths in active use: